wcfrobert/wcfrobert.github.io/_posts/2026-02-15-why-programming.md

 >
 > "So, like an architect?"

 What do structural engineers even do?
 In essence, people pay us to calculate things.
 What is the shear stress of this?
-What is the buckling capacity of that?
 How much rebar do we need?
 Do we really need this column here?[^1]

 It might seem overly reductive to say *all* we do is calculate, but I really think it's true enough.
 If we strip away the meetings, emails, and administrative busywork, it's clear to me that we provide value by making well-informed engineering decisions, and all engineering decisions are made downstream of calculations.
 So it behooves us to calculate well.